Gelnovatch’s UVA Coaching Years

 Gelnovatch is the first coach in NCAA Division I men’s soccer history to lead 20-straight teams to the NCAA tournament.
 He is one of just five coaches in the Division I men’s soccer annals to take 24 teams to the tournament and one of only two active coaches to do so.

-Gelnovatch ranks as the eighth-winningest active head coach in Division I college soccer, with a .681 career winning percentage.
-He stands 10th in career wins among current head coaches.
-Among Division I coaches all-time, he ranks 33rd in wins and 43rd in career winning percentage .
+Gelnovatch ranks as the 13th-winningest active head coach in Division I college soccer, with a .680 career winning percentage.
+He stands ninth in career wins among current head coaches.
+Among Division I coaches all-time, he ranks 40th in wins and 43rd in career winning percentage .
 These figures are even more striking when considering Gelnovatch’s teams play one of the nation’s toughest schedules on a yearly basis.

 Virginia has won at least 15 games in a season 10 times under Gelnovatch, including 2019 when it won 21 games the second most in the history of the program en route to an ACC Coastal Division Championship, an ACC Tournament crown and a Runner-Up finish in the NCAA College Cup.